 Gregory is a very small city located in the state of Texas.
 With a population of 1,724 people and just one neighborhood, Gregory is the 689th largest community in Texas.

-Gregory is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gregory is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gregory is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Gregory who work in food service (15.62%), teaching (15.22%), and sales jobs (11.22%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.49 minutes getting to work every day.